hackclub/OnBoard/projects/rgb_strip_controller/readme.md

 ---
-name: "FIRST LAST"
+name: "Souptik Samanta"
 slack_handle: "@Souptik samanta"
 github_handle: "@souptik-samanta"
-tutorial: # Link to the tutorial if you used one
+tutorial: none
 ---

 # RGB CONTROLLER

-I will control rgb strip through esp 8266 and i have created a webpage also for that
+I will control rgb strip(like 5m) through esp 8266 and i have also created a webpage for that

 ~25$